suramrit/about-me/index.md

 Here are some things that I always aspire to be better at :
 - Algorithm and Data Structures (Thats the bread and butter)
 - Building Scalable systems(Some more bread and butter)
-- Chess (currently aspiring for a 1500 FIDE rating)
+- Chess (hope to have a 2000 FIDE rating)
 - Science Education (Teaching Science and programming is fun!)
 - Classical Music (Learning a violin is hard)
 - Astrophotography (Who knew trying to sit still for hours would be so much fun)